- Constipation usually means that your bowel movements are too hard.

 - Try Metamucil® wafers.

 Be sure to drink plenty of fluids when you increase your fiber intake.
 Otherwise your constipation may actually get worse!
-In addition, increase your fiber intake slowly to so you won’t feel bloated or have diarrhea.
+In addition, increase your fiber intake slowly to you won’t feel bloated or have diarrhea.

 How can reading the food label help me?